-- Rudolph, the star of the reindeers, first made an appearance in 1939 in a book written by Robert L May.
+Rudolph, the star of the reindeer, first made an appearance in 1939 in a book written by Robert L May.
 Rudolph the Red Nosed Reindeer was published by Montgomery Ward and has since been adapted into numerous versions including a feature film that has become an annual tradition for many families around the world.

-- 2014 saw the 75th anniversary of the much loved Christmas character and the 50th TV anniversary of Rudolph, the commemorate this Christmas legend, the US postal Service issued a range of Red-Nosed stamps on 6th November 2014 featuring images of all the well-known Christmas characters from the TV special including Bumble, Santa and Rudolph himself.
+2014 saw the 75th anniversary of the much loved Christmas character and the 50th TV anniversary of Rudolph, the commemorate this Christmas legend, the US postal Service issued a range of Red-Nosed stamps on 6th November 2014 featuring images of all the well-known Christmas characters from the TV special including Bumble, Santa and Rudolph himself.

-- Even extra-terrestrial beings know about Rudolph, the Sultaran nurse from Doctor Who’s Songtaran Carols episode remarks that “Rudolph the red-nosed reindeer had a very shiny nose.
+Even extra-terrestrial beings know about Rudolph, the Sultaran nurse from Doctor Who’s Songtaran Carols episode remarks that “Rudolph the red-nosed reindeer had a very shiny nose.
 It proved to be a tactical disadvantage, because it enabled me to punch him in the dark”.

-- Gene Autry first recorded the well-known Rudolph hit in 1949; the song sold over 2 million copies that year and is 2nd in the best-selling Christmas songs ever, after “White Christmas”.
+Gene Autry first recorded the well-known Rudolph hit in 1949; the song sold over 2 million copies that year and is 2nd in the best-selling Christmas songs ever, after “White Christmas”.

-- When Robert May created his much-loved Christmas reindeer, he was very indecisive when it came to a name.
+When Robert May created his much-loved Christmas reindeer, he was very indecisive when it came to a name.
 He liked Rollo but this was too happy for his reindeer and Reginald seemed simply too British!

-- Rudolph was very close to never having his signature red-nose, after May contemplated whether a drunkard style red nose was suitable for the popular Christmas children’s story.
+Rudolph was very close to never having his signature red-nose, after May contemplated whether a drunkard style red nose was suitable for the popular Christmas children’s story.

-- According to Norwegian scientists, Rudolph’s red nose is more than likely the result of a parasitic infection of the respiratory system.
+According to Norwegian scientists, Rudolph’s red nose is more than likely the result of a parasitic infection of the respiratory system.
 Reindeer, regardless of their freezing home, are rife with infections and worms.
 All together now “had a very infectious nose, and if you ever saw him….”

-- Rudolph has even made appearances, like other major celebrities, in video games.
+Rudolph has even made appearances, like other major celebrities, in video games.
 In Guild Wars Nightfall, the player is teamed with Rudy, a reindeer whose nose glows red when a player closes in on the presents needed for a Christmas quest.

-- Rudolph’s most well-known recording is probably the Rankin-Bass stop-motion animation created in 1964.
+Rudolph’s most well-known recording is probably the Rankin-Bass stop-motion animation created in 1964.
 This stop-motion TV special was first shown on NBC, it was recorded in full in Japan apart from the soundtrack and voices which came from Canada.

-- Rudolph was possibly Rudolphina.
+Rudolph was possibly Rudolphina.
 The reindeers that pull Santa’s sleigh are always shown with antlers, this means they either have to be very young males constantly swapped-out or, in the case of our very distinctive and individual Rudolph, it would have to be female reindeers that don’t shed their antlers at Christmas time.